The definitions in this section apply throughout this chapter unless the context clearly requires otherwise.

 (ii) Employment of up to two hours per day when the facility is operated by a nonprofit entity that also operates a licensed child care program at the same facility in another location or at another facility;

-(j) An agency operated by any unit of local, state, or federal government or an agency, located within the boundaries of a federally recognized Indian reservation, licensed by the Indian tribe;
+(k) A program located within the boundaries of a federally recognized Indian reservation, licensed by the Indian tribe;

-(k) An agency located on a federal military reservation, except where the military authorities request that such agency be subject to the licensing requirements of this chapter;
+(l) A program located on a federal military reservation, except where the military authorities request that such agency be subject to the licensing requirements of this chapter;

-(l) An agency that offers early learning and support services, such as parent education, and does not provide child care services on a regular basis.
+(m) A program that offers early learning and support services, such as parent education, and does not provide child care services on a regular basis.

 (3) "Applicant" means a person who requests or seeks employment in an agency.